w3f/Grants-Program/applications/dot-ring.md

 - [W3F VRF Specification](https://github.com/davxy/bandersnatch-vrf-spec)
 -   [RFC-9380](https://datatracker.ietf.org/doc/rfc9380/) and [RFC-9381](https://datatracker.ietf.org/doc/rfc9381/)

+##### 4. Fiat-Shamir Transcript Implementation:

+Implement a robust transcript mechanism based on the Fiat-Shamir transformation for building non-interactive proof systems.
+This component will provide a standardized way to manage protocol states and derive challenges pseudo-randomly from the public transcript data.

+Objective:
+- Provide a secure transcript abstraction using an extendable-output function (XOF) like SHAKE128.
+- Implement strong domain separation using a methodology that ensures distinct inputs map to distinct transcript states, inspired by techniques like postfix length appending for compatibility with idiomatic Python interfaces.
+- Support explicit labeling for different data types added to the transcript.
+- Offer an intuitive API (e.g., `append_message`, `get_challenge`) for protocol developers.
+- Potentially support transcript state accumulation for use cases like remote signing or proof aggregation.

+Deliverables:
+- A dedicated `transcript` module with clear API and usage examples.
+- Comprehensive unit tests verifying correct state updates and domain separation.
+- Documentation explaining the transcript logic and security considerations.

+##### 5. Research and Performance Analysis:

+Objective: To contribute to the academic understanding, performance benchmarking, and practical application of the implemented cryptographic schemes by disseminating research findings and performance analysis.

+Deliverables:
+-   Research Paper 1 (Working Title: *"Comparative Analysis of VRF Implementations on Elliptic Curves"*): A paper detailing the implementation nuances, performance characteristics, and comparative analysis of the IETF, Pedersen, and Ring VRF schemes, particularly focusing on the Bandersnatch curve context.
+Draft available [here](https://drive.google.com/file/d/1z3e5hPWbs5BdeusJrQ1uwemt2HCGukQW/view?usp=sharing).
+Related blog post [here](https://chainscore.finance/en/blog/verifiable-randomness-with-context-understanding-vrf-with-additional-data-vrf-ad), with more forthcoming.
+-   Research Paper 2 (Working Title: *"Ring Proofs in Modern Cryptography: A Practical Perspective"*): A paper exploring the practical implementation aspects, potential optimizations, challenges encountered, and broader applications of W3F's Ring Proof specification, based on the development of the DotRing library.
+-   A dedicated benchmarking suite with representative workloads and metrics for the GLV curve, VRF variants, ring proofs, and transcript module.

 #### Project Scope - What it IS and IS NOT:
-- IS: A Python library providing low-level cryptographic primitives for Bandersnatch, Ring VRF, and Ring Proofs based strictly on the W3F specifications.
-It will include clear APIs, thorough tests, comprehensive documentation, and benchmarks.
+- IS: A Python library providing low-level cryptographic primitives for Bandersnatch, Ring VRF, Ring Proofs, and Fiat-Shamir transcripts based strictly on the W3F specifications and sound cryptographic principles.
+It will include clear APIs, thorough tests, comprehensive documentation, benchmarks, performance analysis, *and the publication of associated research findings*.
 - IS NOT: A full dApp, a blockchain node, a system integrating these proofs directly into a specific application logic (though it enables such integrations), or a Rust wrapper.
-It does not include formal verification or a third-party security audit within this grant's scope.
+It does not include formal verification or a third-party security audit within this grant's scope, *nor does it guarantee acceptance into specific academic journals/conferences within the grant timeline, though submission is planned*.

 ### Ecosystem Fit

 The lack of multiple independent implementations for W3F’s advanced cryptographic primitives presents both a security risk and a limitation in innovation.
 DotRing addresses this gap by providing an alternative implementation of the Bandersnatch VRF and Ring Proofs.
 This diversity is essential as it allows for cross-verification of results, reduces the risk of single points of failure, and strengthens the overall ecosystem resilience.

-By providing this library, we aim to fill this gap and promote broader adoption and understanding of these cryptographic techniques.​
+By providing this library *and accompanying research analysis*, we aim to fill this gap and promote broader adoption and understanding of these cryptographic techniques.​

 - **What need(s) does your project meet?** DotRing meets the critical need for diversified implementations of W3F’s cryptographic standards.
 While the primary reference exists in Rust (e.g., ark-vrf), having an additional, independently developed implementation not only expands the available toolset but also deepens the scrutiny on security and performance.
 By extending W3F’s efforts beyond a single language ecosystem, we foster broader interoperability, encourage innovation, and bolster trust within the Polkadot/Kusama environment.